tevaughan/region-fill-dirichlet/README.md

 line connecting the corner-pixels as to be solved for with the one-dimensional Laplacian oriented along the edge between the corners.
-Mark the interior pixels in the unbinned image as to be interpolated from the corners.
+Mark $p$'s interior pixels in the unbinned image as to be interpolated from the corners.
 Mark every mask-pixel corresponding to $p$ at every lower binning as zero.